fabriccio27/django-movies-frontend/README.md

     - movie list
     - user id
 - think how many 'pages' will be needed
-- build card component or something to display movie information
+- build card component or something to display movie information.
-- build component to display review about movie
+- build component to display review about movie.

 ## Advances
 * installed react-router-dom